sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * If you see the files `id_rsa.pub` and `id_rsa`, skip the next command.
 * The `ssh-keygen` command generates two files: a _public_ key (`id_rsa.pub`) and a _private_ key (`id_rsa`).
   The _public_ key contains only public information and may be distributed to anybody, the _private_ key must be kept secret and is for your eyes only.
-Protect the private key with a long passphrase, see [ssh passphrases](https://help.github.com/articles/working-with-ssh-key-passphrases/).
+You can even protect the private key further with a long passphrase, see [ssh passphrases](https://help.github.com/articles/working-with-ssh-key-passphrases/), but this is optional.
   Now start the following command and dialogue:

 ```sh